 Who We Serve

 The DSAWM serves twelve counties in West Michigan: Allegan, Barry, Ionia, Kalamazoo, Kent, Mecosta, Montcalm, Muskegon, Newaygo, Oceana, Ottawa and Van Buren.
-Our membership is comprised of nearly 300 individuals with Down syndrome and their families.
+Our membership is comprised of over 300 individuals with Down syndrome and their families.
 We also service community partners, e.g., medical professionals, educators, therapists, disability organizations, etc.

 Anyone who wishes to join the Association may become a member; however, only those living in the aforementioned counties receive full access to DSAWM programs and services.